aimms/documentation/dataexchange/mapping.rst

 It is possible, however, to externally bind the values of bound indices to indices used in the included mapping by specifying an :token:`ExternalBinding` node underneath the node containing the :token:`included-mapping` attribute.
 To this end, the included mapping itself should have an possess an :token:`ExternalBinding` for the index you want to bind to.
 In addition, you should specify an :token:`ExternalBinding` node underneath the node with :token:`included-mapping` attribute, with the :token:`binds-to` attribute set to the externally bound index in the included mapping, and the :token:`binding` attribute set to the bound index in the outer mapping you want to bind to.

-You can use external bindings in combination with included mappings to break a longer mapping into its constituing components.
+You can use external bindings in combination with included mappings to break a longer mapping into its constituting components.
 Note, however, that breaking up mappings this way will carry a performance penalty, especially if there is a lot of repetition in the nodes using an included mapping.

 The embedded-mapping attribute
 ------------------------------